polyend/TrackerBetaTesting/HOWTO_BETA_FIRMWARE.md

 folders stored the SD card from a computer level.
 In order to use it activate the File Transfer mode in the Config menu.
 On Windows 10 you should see the device in Explorer.
 On macOS, you need to use the [Android File Transfer application](https://www.android.com/filetransfer/).
+* the second emergency flashing procedure (explained at the very bottom of this doc), when you have the [Polyend Tool](https://polyend.com/downloads/) already on your computer.

 If you erased your card and don't have the latest stable firmware nor the factory content, get it from [the Polyend website](https://polyend.com/downloads/) and [official SD card content](https://polyend.com/files/Tracker_SD_1_1.zip) link.